idkaaa/cs-6750-hci-sp22-public/required-readings/shared-notes-2019/source/Week 08 - Context and Distributed Cognition.md

 from the activity of the pilots.
 The memory of the cockpit, however, is not made primarily of pilot memory.

-## Studying context: A comparison of activity theory, situated action models and distributed cognition
+## Studying Context: A Comparison Of Activity Theory, Situated Action Models And Distributed Cognition

-- Nardi, B. (1992).
-[Studying context: A comparison of activity theory, situated action models and distributed cognition](http://sonify.psych.gatech.edu/~ben/references/nardi_studying_context_a_comparison_of_activity_theory_situated_action_models_and_distributed_cognition.pdf).
-In B. Nardi (Ed.) _Context and Consciousness: Activity Theory and Human-Computer Interaction_. (pp. 35-52).
+> Nardi, B. (1992).
+Studying context: A comparison of activity theory, situated action models and distributed cognition.
+In B. Nardi (Ed.)
+Context and Consciousness: Activity Theory and Human-Computer Interaction. (pp. 35-52).
 MIT Press.

 Topic: compares three approaches to the study of context: activity theory, situated action models, and distributed cognition